nitin100994/butterfly-Chronicles/denial_Queen_Chapter_3.md

 Colleagues:
 “Pooja, this baby is adorable!
 Yours?”

-Pooja (sipping latte):
+Pooja (sipping latte ☕):
 “Oh, no no, I brought her from Norway.
-It’s a... treatment simulator.”
+It’s a… treatment simulator.”

-You whisper:
+You (whispers):
-“You named the simulator ‘Aaravi’?”
+“You named the simulator Aaravi?”

-She glares.
+Pooja (glaring):
 “Respect privacy, Mr. Roommate.”